Small-Bodies-Node/catch/README.md

 ```

 **Warning**  Backups limited to survey metadata cannot be restored to a previously populated database without first clearing the catch_query and found tables.
 See [Found objects reset](#found-objects-reset) for instructions.

+## Acknowledgements

+Thanks to Rick White (STScI) for assistance with the Pan-STARRS 1 archive.